Nepal, Japan agree to resume commercial flights

-KATHMANDU, Nepal (AP) — Japan and Nepal have agreed to allow state-run Nepal Airlines to resume flights between the two Asian nations.
+KATHMANDU, Nepal (AP) — Japan and Nepal agreed Wednesday to allow state-run Nepal Airlines to resume flights between the two Asian nations.

 No Japanese airlines fly to Nepal, and Japanese tourists who visit Nepal and Nepalese students and workers who travel to Japan have been forced to take indirect flights.